Introduction to Developmental Psychology and Social Psychology

 - A video game analysis laboratory where you can analyse the psychological and physiological effects of different media

-- A brand new cognitive neuroscience laboratory including fNIRS, TMS, EEG, and VR equipment
+- A brand-new cognitive neuroscience laboratory equipped with fNIRS, TMS, EEG, and VR equipment

 Animal Management Centre

-The brand new Animal Management Centre at Salford City College offers outstanding facilities including a farm and zoo zone, outdoor small mammal enclosures, wildfowl area, a natural British wildlife enclosure with hedgehog rehabilitation facilities.
-Inside the centre, there is a large aquarium, nocturnal room, invertebrate collection, a well-stocked exotic collection and a small mammal room.
+The Animal Management Centre at Salford City College offers outstanding facilities: a farm and zoo zone, outdoor small mammal enclosures, a wildfowl area, and a natural British wildlife enclosure with hedgehog rehabilitation facilities.
+Inside the centre, there is a large aquarium, a nocturnal room, an invertebrate collection, a well-stocked exotic collection, and a small mammal room.

-In addition to the substantial animal collections, the department also has three science labs, a microbiology lab and a brand new veterinary nursing suite which have all been created to industry standards.
+In addition to the substantial animal collections, the department also has three science labs, a microbiology lab, and a brand-new veterinary nursing suite, all created to industry standards.

 What about after uni?